Mathematics (MATH)

 MATH 301 Mathematics for Elementary Teachers3 Credits

-Prerequisites: MATH 205 and formal acceptance into the Teacher Education Program.
+Prerequisites: MATH 205; and formal acceptance into the Teacher Education Program or consent of the instructor.

 Terms Typically Offered: Fall, Spring.